satvshr/amfoss-tasks/Task-00/README.md

 # Install Linux
-Installed linux using my roommates friends 60GB for the installation but its worth it because Linux is very smooth!
+Installed linux using my roommates friends pendrive(and help)....60GB for the installation but its worth it because Linux is very smooth \
+Time to attack the problems!